jaystary/twilio_translate_lambda/README.md

 ```

 If you change code either in the infrastructure or in the Lambda (including dependencies) just trigger cdk deploy again

-To test code, just create a random script file in model/deployment and run your code with the same references as from your lambda.